 The Wapsi River Environmental Education Center of the Scott County Conservation Board is seeking qualified individuals to serve as a temporary AmeriCorps 4-H Environmental Education Member.

-The Three-Quarter time position requires the successful completion of at least 1200 hours of service by term end (9 months, approximately 30-40 hours weekly).
-The Member will receive: a living allowance of $10,080 to be distributed equally by month over the term of service, a $4,336.50 Segal Education Award upon completion of the term, student loan deferment, leadership and skill development, as well as hands-on [ Click Title for Full Article ]
+The Full time positions require the successful completion of at least 1700 hours of service by term end (~ 12 months, approximately 35-40 hours weekly).
+The Member will receive: a living allowance of $16,000 to be distributed equally by month over the term of service, a $6,345 Segal Education Award upon completion of the term, student loan forbearance, leadership and skill development, as well as hands-on experience. [ Click Title for Full Article ]